-- 30. The UNAT statute provides that an application is not receivable if JAB "unanimously considers that it is frivolous" (art.
-7(3)).
+- 32. The UNAT statute provides that an application is not receivable if JAB "unanimously considers that it is frivolous" (art.
+7, para.
+3).
 However, although administration representatives in JAB proceedings occasionally call the attention of a Board panel to that provision, these only most infrequently decide to block a further appeal by formally declaring a particular application to be frivolous.
-14/Nevertheless, perhaps because of the very existence of this provision, UNAT has been less plagued than ILOAT with long series of suits clearly lacking any merit. - 31.
+9/ Nevertheless, perhaps because of the very existence of this provision, UNAT has been less plagued than ILOAT with long series of suits clearly lacking any merit. - 33.
 The ILOAT statute contains no provision corresponding to the above-cited one of UNAT.
-Several times unstable or merely mischievous applicants have taken advantage of this hiatus (and of the absence of any requirement to pay costs), to file over a dozen different, though usually vaguely related, suits over a period of several years.
+Several times unstable or merely mischievous applicants have taken advantage of this hiatus (and of the absence of any requirement to pay costs) to file over a dozen different, though usually vaguely related, suits over a period of several years.
 The Tribunal has sought to protect itself (and the respondents) from such inundation by adopting and utilizing a summary procedure in its rules (art.
-8(3)), whereby apparently frivolous applications can, by decision of the President, be set aside without further action until the next session of the Tribunal, which can then dismiss them without further proceedings. - 32.
-In addition to the above methods used respectively in respect of UNAT and by ILOAT to avoid burdening these bodies with the substantive consideration of plainly meritless complaints, two other methods come to mind, both depending on potential financial penalties: - (a) A requirement, such as had been imposed by article VIII of the statute of the League of Nations Administrative Tribunal (LNAT), for the applicant to deposit a certain sum (one-fiftieth of his annual net salary for LNAT) on filing an application, which sum is refunded by order of the Tribunal insofar as it considered that there were sufficient grounds for presenting the application; - (b) The imposition, by the Tribunal, of appropriate costs on an applicant, if it considered the application to have been manifestly without merit; in establishing the amount, the Tribunal can take into account both the financial resources of the applicant and the extent to which it considers that the particular filing should be penalized. - 33.
+8, para.
+3), whereby apparently frivolous applications can, by decision of the President, be set aside without further action until the next session of the Tribunal, which can then dismiss them without further proceedings. - 34.
+In addition to the above methods used in respect of UNAT and by ILOAT to avoid burdening these bodies with the substantive consideration of plainly meritless complaints, two other methods come to mind, both depending on potential financial penalties: - (a) A requirement, such as had been imposed by article VIII of the statute of the League of Nations Administrative Tribunal (LNAT), for the applicant to deposit a certain sum (one-fiftieth of his annual net salary for LNAT) on filing an application, which sum is refunded by order of the Tribunal in so far as it considered that there were sufficient grounds for presenting the application;

+- (b) The imposition, by the Tribunal, of appropriate costs on an applicant, if it considered the application to have been manifestly without merit; in establishing the amount, the Tribunal can take into account both the financial resources of the applicant and the extent to which it considers that the particular filing should be penalized. - 35.
 The filing of applications that are plainly without merit constitutes an imposition not only on the tribunals but even more on the respondent organizations.
-Therefore, having considered the four different methods described in paragraphs 30 to 32 above, it is proposed in respect of UNAT that: - (a) The present method of primary control through the JAB be maintained but that, as suggested in annex I A, the word "frivolous" in UNAT statute article 7(3) be replaced by "clearly devoid of all merit" (as in ILOAT rules, art.
-8(3)), thus substituting an objective for an arguably subjective standard. - (b) The Tribunal be authorized to impose costs, limited to no more than one month's net emoluments (as proposed to be defined in a new paragraph 4 of article 9), if it considers such a step appropriate (annex I A, new para.
+Therefore, having considered the four different methods described in paragraphs 32 to 34 above, it is proposed in respect of UNAT that: - (a) The present method of primary control through the JAB be maintained but that, as suggested in annex I A, the word "frivolous" in UNAT statute article 7, paragraph 3, be replaced by "clearly devoid of any chance of success", thus substituting an objective for an arguably subjective standard (as in ILOAT rules, art.
+8, para.
+3). - (b) The Tribunal be authorized to impose costs, limited to no more than one month's net emoluments (as proposed to be defined in a new para.
+4 of art.
+9), if it considers such a step appropriate (annex I A, new para.
 2B of art.
 9); a similar proposal is being made in respect of ILOAT.